 Diabolik (John Phillip Law) is a mischievous Robin Hood-type bank robber.
-Assisting him with his robberies is his lover Eva (Marisa Mell).
-Diabolik will do anything for Eva and anything he robs he generally gives to her.
-The two also take great joy in sharing heists as if it is a sport or a game they can share together.
-Diabolik lives in a massive, underground lair where he also stores all his valuables such as money, gold, jewellery, and his stunning collection of Jaguar cars.
+His lover, Eva (Marisa Mell), assists him with his robberies.
+Diabolik will do anything for Eva; he generally gives her anything he robs.
+The two also take great joy in sharing heists as if it is a sport or a game they can share.
+Diabolik lives in a massive, underground lair where he stores all his valuables, such as money, gold, jewellery, and his stunning collection of Jaguar cars.

-But after Diabolik is successful in a recent heist, scoring a large sum of cash, European police officers including a man known as Inspector Ginko (Michael Piccoli) start to put several clues together and attempt to capture the duo.
+But after Diabolik thrived in a recent heist, scoring a large sum of cash, European police officers, including a man known as Inspector Ginko (Michael Piccoli), started to put several clues together and attempted to capture the duo.
 Also hot on Diabolik’s tail is a dangerous and powerful mobster named Ralph (Adolfo Celi).
 Can Diabolik outsmart them all and avoid being captured?
 Can Diabolik walk away with the stolen money without having to return any of it?

-Performances for the most part are pleasing to see, and I was surprised to find Diabolik as a character has little to no back story.
-The character is also incredibly light-on when it comes to dialogue.
-Within the film, it will be more up to the viewers to decide why he does what he does.
+Performances, for the most part, are pleasing to see, and I was surprised to find that Diabolik, as a character, has little to no backstory.
+The character is also incredibly light on when it comes to dialogue.
+Within the film, it will be up to the viewers to decide why he does what he does.
 Is it the thrills?
 Or because the man is just out of control and having a good time?
 While Diabolik is not necessarily a hero, the character has so much fun outsmarting people that I could not help but cheer him on within the story.
 It is kind of an odd risk as a film, but it certainly works that the lead character takes joy in stealing and attempts to get away with it.
 The plot is also unpredictable, and I found the film’s third act and final moments rather pleasing and unexpected.